adgodinho/adamDb/README.md

-PicoDb
+AdamDb
 ======

-PicoDb is a minimalist database query builder for PHP.
+AdamDb is a minimalist database query builder for PHP.
+AdamDb is a fork from AdamDb by Frédéric Guillot

 Features
 --------